 In the video chat Jackson commented on Magbegor’s upcoming debut WNBA season “I think you’ll thrive in it, every game you will find yourself doing new things, getting better, again you can’t underestimate what it does for you as an athlete when you have got players around you that are actually as good as what they are.
 You’ll learn and because you are such an intelligent person as well I think that you will just soak everything up.
 I am really looking forward to the WNBL season because I think you are going to come back and dominate and I just can’t wait because I love the way that you play, I love the way that you move.
 I think being able to see it at home after this massive learning experience, you know how I feel about you as an athlete and a person, I think that it is Ezi’s time to shine so they say.”

-Breanna Stewart and Sue Bird missed the entire 2019 WNBA seasons due to an achilles injury and knee injury respectively and were replaced in the starting line-up by Mercedes Russell and Jordin Canada.
+Breanna Stewart and Sue Bird missed the entire 2019 WNBA season for Seattle due to an achilles injury and knee injury respectively and were replaced in the starting line-up by Mercedes Russell and Jordin Canada.

 Stewart and Bird returned from injury for the 2020 WNBA season and were joined by Loyd, Clark and Howard as starters when Seattle were at full strength, which was the same starting line-up as the Storm’s 2018 WNBA Championship winning season.